 The Early Years Foundation Stage refers to children from birth to the end of the Reception year.
-Dosthill offers a part time, 52 place Nursery and children begin Reception during the school year of their fifth birthday.
-At Dosthill School we believe in a holistic approach to learning which encourages parents/carers, staff members and teachers work together to support children's learning.
+Dosthill offers a full time and part time, 52 place Nursery, subject to offer and children begin Reception during the school year of their fifth birthday.
+At Dosthill Academy we believe in a holistic approach to learning which encourages parents/carers, staff members and teachers work together to support children's learning.

 Children joining our school have already learned a great deal.
-Many have been to our nursery or other pre-school settings.
+Many have been to our nursery or other preschool settings.
 The education we offer our children is based on the aims of the whole school.